champignon chaga médicinal

 • 2-3 weeks.
 If we have it in stock we send it within the week.
 Consult all our deadlines

-Chaga naturally grows in cold climates and develops by parasitizing birch trees, often following an injury to the tree.
-This mushroom can take several years to visibly develop on the outside of the tree.
-Watch for signs of chaga growth, which typically appears as a black, irregular mass on the birch bark.
+Chaga, a mushroom that naturally grows in cold climates, develops by parasitizing birch trees, often following an injury to the tree.
+Its growth visible on the outside of the tree can take several years.
+Chaga generally appears as a black and irregular mass on the bark of birch trees.

-For more information, we recommend reading our guide: "Log Cultivation"
+For more information, see our guide: La culture sur bûche.

-The optimal periods for inoculating substrates are autumn, winter, and early spring, before the sap rises.
+The optimal periods to inoculate the substrates are autumn, winter, and early spring, before the sap rises.

-Mycelium on Dowels: For a 1m length, multiply the diameter of a log by 2.5.
-For example, a log that is 1m long and 20cm wide: 20x2.5=50 dowels.
+• Mycelium on dowels: For a length of 1 m, multiply the diameter of a log by 2.5.
+Example: a log of 1 m and 20 cm wide requires 20 x 2.5 = 50 dowels.

 Instructions

-* Drill holes in your birch log.
-The holes should be slightly deeper than the height of the dowel.
-Space the holes about 5 cm apart.
-A 1m long log requires approximately 50 dowels.
+• Make holes in your birch log.
+The holes should be slightly deeper than the height of the dowels and spaced about 10 cm apart.
+A 1 m long log requires about 50 dowels.

-* Insert the dowels into the holes using a hammer.
-The dowels should not protrude from the holes.
+• Insert the anchors into the holes using a hammer.
+The anchors should not protrude from the hole.

-The optimal periods for inoculating logs are autumn, winter, and early spring, before the sap rises.
+The optimal periods to inoculate the logs are autumn, winter, and early spring, before the sap rises.

-The main enemy of this cultivation is dryness: cover the logs with a tarp or cloth if necessary to maintain the moisture of the logs, especially during incubation.
+The main enemy of this culture is drought: cover the wood with a tarp or a veil if necessary to maintain the moisture of the logs, especially during incubation.

 We prepare our bags by weight, so there may be slight variations compared to the indicated number.

-We inoculate the dowels with a mixture of grains and wood chips.
-Therefore, it is normal to have some sawdust mixed with the dowels.
+We inoculate the dowels with a mixture of grain spawn and wood shavings.
+It is therefore normal to have some sawdust mixed with the dowels.
 This remaining sawdust can also serve as inoculum.

 Customer Reviews